 Try to locate which smoke detector won’t stop beeping.
 This is easier if you have a ladder, so you can get close to the detector.
 Houses more than a few years old often have 2 or 3 different kinds and brands of smoke detectors installed, sometimes right next to each other.
 In that case, try holding a folded bath towel over one of the units to muffle the beeping.
 This should make it easier to tell which one is chirping.

-If you have more than one smoke detector beeping, you likely have an electrical problem with the house wiring.
+If you have more than one electric smoke alarm beeping, you likely have an electrical problem with the house wiring, not a bad detector.
 110-volt hardwired smoke detectors are usually wired to each other in a string.
 If one unit loses a connection, all the units will chirp.
-This is also a job for an electrician.
+Call an electrician and have the wiring and connections checked out.

 Changing batteries is one of the easiest money savers of all home security DIY projects.
 To avoid future headaches, do it the right way!